axelvanherle/axelvanherle.github.io/content/post/22-02-23_zerotodnshero.md

 author: "Axel Vanherle"
 ---

 I am excited to announce that we have a new website link!
 Our website can now be found at https://axelvanherle.xyz.
-In this post, I will share my journey of setting up a blog with a custom domain and playing around with DNS.
+In this post, I will share my journey of setting up a custom domain and playing around with DNS.
 So, without further ado, here is "From Zero to DNS Hero; My Journey Setting Up a Blog with a Custom Domain.

 So for a while now, I have been interested in setting up my own website or, at the very least, learning how to do so.
 Setting up a blog seemed like a good way to achieve this goal.